Understand Bitnami's Rolling Tags for Container Images

 - The 3.4.6 tag is a rolling tag that points to the latest revision of Redmine 3.4.6.
 It will be updated with different revisions or daily releases but only for Redmine 3.4.6.

-- The 3-debian-9 and 3-ol-7 tags point to the latest revision of Redmine 3.x for Debian 9 and Oracle Linux 7 respectively.
+- The 3-debian-10 and/or 3-ol-7 tags point to the latest revision of Redmine 3.x for Debian 10 and Oracle Linux 7 respectively.

 When Bitnami revises container images, typically to upgrade system packages, fix bugs or improve system configuration, it also updates the container tags to point to the latest revision of the image.
 Therefore, the rolling tags shown above are dynamic; they will always point to the latest revision or daily release for the corresponding image.